-Most pumps are working in open systems.
+(for static)Most pumps work in open systems.
 The pump draws oil from a reservoir at atmospheric pressure.
-It is very important that there is no cavitation at the suction side of the pump.
-For this reason the connection of the suction side of the pump is larger in diameter than the connection of the pressure side.
-In case of the use of multi-pump assemblies, the suction connection of the pump is often combined.
+It is very important that no cavitation occurs on the suction side of the pump.
+For this reason, the connection on the suction side of the pump has a larger diameter than the connection on the discharge side.
+When using several pump units, the suction connection of the pump is often combined.

 Free flow to the pump is preferred (pressure at pump inlet atmin.
 0.8 bar).
 The pump body is often in open communication with the suction side of the pump.